jiannazzone/RetroDECK/wiki-rtd/docs/wiki_controllers/controllers-motion.md

 ---

-**Step 4: Play the game**
+**Step 4: Syncing the Wiimotes**

 The Wiimote can now be connected when a game is launched, but it will not connect before that.
+It will need to reconnect every time when launching a new game.

-In most cases you will need to `Sync` by pressing  `1` and `2`togheter on the Wiimote or the `Sync Button` (under the backplate), when launching a game.
+You will need to `Sync Wiimote` the Wiimote by pressing  `1` and `2` together on the Wiimote or the `Sync Button` (under the backplate), when launching a game.

-In a rarer case you need press the `Sync Button` on the Emulated Wii in the Dolphin Interface.<br>
-RetroDECK has a built in shortcut for this `Alt + W` that is also be access from the RetroDECK radialmenu system on the Steam Deck.
+Sometimes you will also need to press the `Sync Button` on the Emulated Wii in the Dolphin Interface, this can be found in the controller menu in Dolphin or RetroDECK has a built in shortcut for this `Alt + W` that is also be accessed from the RetroDECK Radial Menu system on the Steam Deck while in Game Mode under Dolphin.

+---

+**Extra: Troubleshooting and tips**

+- Always sit close to the device when you are doing the initial paring.
+- Sometimes it can take a while before the paring happens, specially on 3rd party Wiimotes.
+You might need to try multiple times with both the `Sync Button` + `Sync Wiimote`.
-If you want to play with normal controllers as Wiimotes again the best way is to change back to: `Emulate the Wii's bluetooth adapter` setting.
+- If you want to play with normal controllers as Wiimotes again the best way is to change back to: `Emulate the Wii's bluetooth adapter` setting.

-Others notes:

 - If the udev rules you created in Step 2 are wrong and Dolphin can not get bluetooth access: It will display a error message and crash.
-- If that happens go back and make sure that the file in `/etc/udev/rules.d/52-dolphin.rules` and the content is correct.
+If that happens go back and make sure that the file in `/etc/udev/rules.d/52-dolphin.rules` and the content is correct.

 ---